 Camel will log delivery failures at the DEBUG logging level by default.
-You by specifying retriesExhaustedLogLevel and/or retryAttemptedLogLevel. can change this See ExceptionBuilderWithRetryLoggingLevelSetTest for an example.
+You change by specifying retriesExhaustedLogLevel and/or retryAttemptedLogLevel.
+See can this ExceptionBuilderWithRetryLoggingLevelSetTest for an example.

 You can turn logging of stack traces on/off.
 If turned off Camel will still log the redelivery attempt; but it's much less verbose.